solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 First, we need to understand why the current implementation of MWA (Mobile Wallet Adapter) is incompatible with iOS.

 In the MWA Android SDKs, web socket servers are used to establish a persistent background connection between the dApp and the wallet app.
-This is an on-going two way channel that allows the dApp to seamlessly exchange messages with the wallet, asking for authorization, signing, etc.
+This is an ongoing two-way channel that allows the dApp to seamlessly exchange messages with the wallet, asking for authorization, signing, etc.

 On iOS, this type of persistent communication is not possible because of the strict limitations around iOS app background execution.
 When an iOS app is backgrounded, the operating system will suspend the app, thus disabling any on-going network communication from the app.
 This means the MWA implementation using local (or even remote) web sockets is not possible on iOS.